-- Discover it Balance Transfer: A solid card that offers a nice-long window to pay down your debts — and the opportunity to earn rewards after
+- Discover it® Balance Transfer: A solid card that offers a nice-long 18-month window to pay down your debts—plus the opportunity to earn cash back on new purchases too.

 Discover it® Balance Transfer